The-Learners-of-the-Python-Forum/chat-program/README.md

     How to handle user authentication.
     How to store user information.
+    Generic features: Status' (Op, Mod, User, etc) There are several modes that can be set on a user: o = Owner, all privileges
+                            a = Admin, most privileges (except for changing Admin flags) m = Moderator, most Admin privileges except for changing Admin and Banned flags t = Trusted, just a mark of respect q = Quiet, can only speak in asides s = Silent, cannot talk at all b = Banned.
-    Generic features: Status' (Op, Mod, User, etc) Banning capability (By Username, IP Address, etc) ??
+                      Banning capability (By Username, IP Address, etc) ??
 Add More Here ??
     Determine how many and what kinds of back ends (Telnet, SSH, HTTP, etc)